DreymaR/BigBagKbdTrixPKL/Files/README.md

 * EPKL v1.1.1: Some format changes.
 Minor fixes/additions.
 Tap-or-Mod keys (WIP).
 	- Fixed: HIG made a state8 image of semicolons.
 This was due to the SGCaps states (8:9) being added unnecessarily.  (つ_〃*)
 		- Also fixed some minor HIG bugs related to hex dead key values etc.
-	- Fixed: On the first help img minimizing, a taskbar icon sometimes appeared on-screen or in tray.
-Showing the image once before resizing solved it.
 	- New: Tap-or-Modifier a.k.a.
 Dual-Role Modifier keys.
 Work-in-progress, not working well for rapidly typed keys yet.
 		- To make a ToM key, specify its VK layout entry as VK/Mod, where 'Mod' is a modifier name.
 The rest of the line can be any valid entry.
 		- The Help Image Generator can mark ToM keys (state 0 and 1) with a background symbol.